 But First, Contact An Attorney

-But again, you should refrain from speaking with a negligent property owner until you’ve consulted an experienced slip and fall lawyer.
+But again, you should refrain from speaking with a negligent property owner until you’ve consulted an experienced New York injury lawyer.
 If you feel like you need to, use the tools we’ve described to keep your claim alive.